study-ORCATech-cloud/learn-and-earn-fork/docs/Monaco-Editor-ide-plan.md

 ## Conclusion

-This plan provides a comprehensive roadmap for implementing Monaco Editor as an integrated IDE within the ORCATech platform.
+This plan provides a comprehensive roadmap for implementing Monaco Editor as an integrated IDE within the LabDojo platform.
 The phased approach ensures manageable development cycles while maintaining the existing functionality as a fallback.
 The new IDE will significantly enhance the learning experience by allowing users to code directly in the browser with professional-grade editing capabilities.

 The implementation prioritizes user experience, performance, and maintainability while providing a clear upgrade path from the current viewer-only approach to a full-featured development environment.